 The Cazenovia Triathlon has ample opportunity for volunteers to get involved in the action and make a significant contribution to the Cazenovia Triathlon and help the Club to be good visitors to Cazenovia by leaving the park as clean as or cleaner than before the race.
-Volunteers are always needed and appreciated and will receive a token of CNY Tri’s appreciation.
+Volunteers are always needed and appreciated.

 A picnic/BBQ is planned prior/during the set up process.